MaterSim/PyXtal/doc/Background.rst

 The hexagonal and trigonal lattices are somewhat special cases.
 They can be generated using either trigonal/hexagonal prisms, or using the standard parallelepiped shape.
 For consistency, the parallelepiped is always used.
 Note that despite using a parallelepiped, this is still called a hexagonal cell choice.

 Some lattices can be generated using a rhombohedral unit cell.
-Such space groups begin with an "R", and always have trigonal symmetry.
+Such space groups begin with an ``R``, and always have trigonal symmetry.
 For these cases, we again use the hexagonal cell.

 Whenever possible, PyXtal uses the same choices of unit cell as the Bilbao Crystallographic Server, which in turn uses the standard conventional cell.
 Their default choices are listed `here. <http://www.cryst.ehu.es/cgi-bin/cryst/programs/nph-def-choice>`_ For a complete list of the cell choices used by PyXtal, see the `Group Settings <http://www.physics.unlv.edu/~qzhu/PyXtal/html/Settings.html>`_ page.

-Typically, to describe coordinates within a crystal, we use what are called fractional coordinates.
-Fractional coordinates use the lattice vectors as the basis, as opposed to absolute coordinates, which use Euclidean space as the basis.
+Typically, to describe coordinates within a crystal, we use what are called *fractional coordinates*.
+Fractional coordinates use the lattice vectors as the basis, as opposed to *absolute coordinates*, which use Euclidean space as the basis.
 This makes it easier to describe two similar structures that differ only in their lattice values.
 Unless otherwise specified, any listed coordinates are fractional coordinates.

 .. image:: ../images/fractional.png
    :height: 351 px